Move Over Probiotics. Synbiotics Are the Gut Supplement You Need

 What you probably haven’t heard of, though, are synbiotics — supplements that contain both probiotics and prebiotics, and they’re destined to be the next big thing in gut health.
 Synbiotics help deliver probiotics to your gut intact by giving those gut-nourishing bacteria the fuel they need flourish.
 That’s important, because some research suggests that probiotics don’t always survive the trip, and all that money spend on pricey supplements is essentially flushed down the drain.
 Read on to learn about this buzzy new -biotic, and how it could be the answer to an ailing gut.

-RELATED: Instantly download a free Shopping Guide and Checklist to easily incorporate flora-friendly foods every day of the weekthis week.
+RELATED: Instantly download the free Bulletproof Diet Roadmap and Shopping List to easily incorporate flora-friendly foods every day of the week.

 What does your gut microbiome do?